Screening and Diagnostics Research

 - MicroRNA biomarkers: Small pieces of genetic information that may be present when cancer cells are present and growing.
 Could potentially predict the potential for recurrence, progression, and metastasis of a cancer, as well as its aggressiveness.

-Other biomarker tests currently under investigation include the CCP signature, TMPRSS2-ERG gene fusion test, Mi-Prostate Score test, Oncotype DX test, ProMark test, ConfirmMDx test, Prolaris test, and the 4K score test, among others, with the potential to help diagnose prostate cancer, as well as predict its aggressiveness, potential response to treatment, recurrence risk, and more.
+Other biomarker tests currently under investigation include the CCP signature, TMPRSS2-ERG gene fusion test, Mi-Prostate Score test, Oncotype DX test, ProMark test, ConfirmMDx test, and the Prolaris test, among others, with the potential to help diagnose prostate cancer, as well as predict its aggressiveness, potential response to treatment, recurrence risk, and more.
 However, until more solid evidence is found, the PSA test is still considered an early diagnostic standard.1-4

 In addition to biomarkers, another area of research related to prostate cancer is the rising interest in better imaging methods.
 Some current imaging methods, such as CT scans, MRIs, and bone scans, do not always meet the needs of providers and patients, especially when it comes to diagnosing prostate cancer or monitoring for its recurrence.
 Newer imaging methods are being studied, and some have been approved, that can potentially offer an improved view of any cancer that may be present, to better inform diagnosis and treatment options.

 As with many conditions, there are many clinical trials with both human and animal subjects dedicated to prostate cancer research.
 Some of these are investigating screening methods, while others are comparing treatment options across different populations to determine the most efficient standards of care.
 Of course, there are also clinical trials dedicated to developing new medications to treat prostate cancer.
-Currently, approximately 100 phase III trials and over 500 phase I/II trials associated with treatment of prostate cancer are underway in the United States.
+Currently, many trials associated with treatment of prostate cancer are underway in the United States.
 There have been numerous new treatment options approved for prostate cancer in recent years as a result of clinical trials.